tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 A **data management plan** maps out in advance what you intend to do with research data during each part of the project cycle.
 This mini-module will guide you through key questions and considerations for managing research data effectively at each stage of the research process.
 <br>

-## Download this template!
+## Download this checklist!

 Before you continue on in the mini-module, download this RDM checklist:
 :::{card}
 [**Download the Checklist**](graphics/Checklist_v1.docx).
 :::
-The checklist template is meant to accompany the mini-module so that you can apply the guiding questions to plan your own project.
-We suggest that you print it out, jot notes in the margins, and bring it to planning discussions with your thesis supervisor.
+The checklist is meant to accompany the mini-module so that you can apply the guiding questions to plan your own project.
+We suggest that you download and/or print it out, jot notes in the margins, and bring it to planning discussions with your thesis supervisor.

 ## Why plan for RDM?